gulan/jsdtools/README.rst

    and attach it.

 5. Convert the resulting program schema to real code.

 Eventually, jsdtool will aid in steps 1-4.
-Currently it can only help with step 1, but that is where is is most useful as creating the diagrams by hand is tedious.
+Currently it can only help with step 1, but that is where it is most useful since creating the diagrams by hand is tedious.

 References
 ----------
 | https://en.wikipedia.org/wiki/Michael_A._Jackson